Consider Yourself a Hero: A Retro NES Review of Contra

 Contra is a huge nostalgia game for me.
 I have many fond memories of sitting in a dark basement with a friend blasting away at this and Super C for hours.
 This is the first run-and-gun game I remember playing, and it was mind-blowingly fun, especially in co-op.

 It was also my (and many other people’s) introduction to the Konami Code, and to cheat codes in general.
 That feeling of powerful insider knowledge was so cool in an era before hacks and cheats got so common (and so easily found online).
+Check out this nes contra review from our friends over at Infinity Retro.

 Apparently, the two playable commandos are named Mad Dog and Scorpion, though you would never know this from the game.
 You know what else the game has very little to do with?
 This brochure image for the arcade version.
 I don’t know who that lady is, or why she’s playing this game dressed like a commando packing grenades and a combat knife (not in the game).